Skip to content

 Car insurance groups determine how much you pay for car insurance, with lower groups being cheaper and higher groups being more expensive.

-The following factors are taken into an account when deciding which group a particular make and model falls into:
+The following factors are taken into account when deciding which group a particular make and model falls into:

 • Car value